Dmitrijv/fend19-js3-chronicle/README.md

 # FEND19 - JavaScript 3 - USA Chronicle

-**[NOTE]** You need to enable "Access Control-Allow-Origin - Unblock" extension for json data to load properly.
+**[NOTE]** Not all endpoints support CORS so you need to enable "Access Control-Allow-Origin - Unblock" extension for json data to load properly.

 ![preview](/readme/usa-cronicle-preview-2.png)